-Functional Test
+2.5 Functional Test

-After all electrical connections to the inverter, batteries, AC source, and loads (using a sub-panel) have been completed, follow these steps to test the installation and the inverter's operation.
+After all electrical connections to the inverter, batteries, AC source and loads (using a sub-panel) have been completed, follow these steps to test the installation and the inverter's operation.

-1. Check the battery voltage and polarity before connecting the batteries to the inverter.
-Use a multimeter to verify 10 to 14 VDC at the batteries' positive and negative terminals.

-2. Apply battery power to the inverter by switching the DC disconnect ON (or close the DC circuit-breaker).
+- 1. Check the battery voltage and polarity before connecting the batteries to the inverter.
+Use a multimeter to verify 10 to 14 VDC at the batteries' positive and negative terminals. - Apply battery power to the inverter by switching the DC disconnect ON (or close the DC circuit-breaker).
 The inverter will remain OFF, but the green status indicator on the front of the inverter will quickly blink once to indicate that DC power has been connected and is ready to be turned on.

-3. Prior to turning on the inverter, make sure all connected loads (e.g., appliances) are switched OFF or disconnected from the AC outlets.

-4. a.
-If a remote switch is connected, press the ON/OFF switch to turn the inverter on.
+- 3. Prior to turning on the inverter, make sure all connected loads (e.g., appliances) are switched OFF or disconnected from the AC outlets. - 4. a) If a remote switch is connected, press the ON/OFF switch to turn the inverter on.

-b.
-If there is not a remote switch connected, lightly press and release the inverter's ON/OFF power switch - located on the top of the inverter - to turn the inverter on.
+b) If there is no remote switch connected, lightly press and release the inverter's ON/OFF power switch-located on the top of the inverter-to turn the inverter on.

-Verify the inverter's status indicator is blinking - indicating the inverter is providing AC power.
+Verify the inverter's status indicator is blinking-indicating the inverter is providing AC power.

+5. Connect a 10-25 watt light bulb to the inverter output and verify it comes on and shines normally.
+DO NOT connect anything larger than a 25-watt light bulb until all wiring and voltages are confirmed to be correct.

+Info: The inverter's AC output voltage will not be correct until a load greater than 5 watts (default setting) is connected to the inverter; or, Search mode is turned off with a remote display (ME-RC, ME-ARC, or ME-RTR).
+A 10-25 watt bulb is used as it is a sufficient load to bring the inverter out of Search mode and up to full voltage.

-5. Check the output voltage of the inverter by connecting a true RMS multimeter to the outlets powered by the inverter.
+- Check the AC output voltage of the inverter by connecting a true RMS multimeter to the outlets powered by the inverter.
 Verify the voltage is 120 VAC +/- 5 VAC.
-If not using a true RMS meter the output AC voltage could indicate from 90 to 130 VAC, depending on the battery voltage.
+If not using a true RMS meter, the output AC voltage could indicate from 90 to 130 VAC depending on the battery voltage. - 7.
+Press the remote ON/OFF switch to turn the inverter off.

-6. Turn on or connect a load to the outlets and verify it comes on.
-Continue to keep the load connected and turned on.

-7. Press the remote ON/OFF switch to turn the inverter off.
 If the remote is not used, press and release the inverter's ON/OFF power switch to turn the inverter off.
-The inverter's status indicator and the connected load should go off.

-8. Apply AC power to the inverter's AC input.
-After the AC input power is qualified (approximately 15 seconds), the incoming AC power will transfer through the inverter to the inverter's AC output and power the connected load.
-Verify the inverter's status indicator and the connected load comes on.

-9. Even though the connected load is on, the inverter is currently disabled/off.
-Press the remote's ON/OFF switch (or press and release the ON/OFF power switch on the inverter) to enable/turn on the inverter.

-10. Disconnect the incoming AC power to the inverter.
-Verify the connected load remains on, but now is powered by the inverter.
+The inverter's status indicator and the connected load should go off. - 8.
+Apply AC power to the inverter's AC input.
+After the AC input power is qualified (approximately 15 seconds), the incoming AC power will transfer through the inverter to the inverter's AC output and power the connected light bulb.
+Verify that the inverter's status indicator and the connected light bulb come on. - 9.
+Even though the connected light bulb is on, the inverter is currently disabled/off.
+Press the remote's ON/OFF switch (or press and release the ON/OFF power switch on the inverter) to enable/ turn on the inverter. - 10.
+Disconnect the incoming AC power to the inverter.
+Verify the light bulb remains on, but now is powered by the inverter.

 If the inverter passes all the steps, the inverter is ready for use.
-If the inverter fails any of the steps, refer to the Troubleshooting
+If the inverter fails any of the steps, refer to the Troubleshooting section.